 The cafe offers excellent coffee drinks, delicious breakfast items, wonderful soups and sandwiches, funky decor and a great atmosphere.

-The wifi attracts students from nearby Metro State University as well as others who just need a quiet place to "compute."
+Wifi access attracts students from nearby Metro State University as well as others who just need a quiet place to "compute."

 Outdoor dining when weather permits, and the occasional offering of live music make the Swede Hollow Cafe a place to be.